New Schedule for SFA Online Applications, Release of Results and Opening of Appeals for AY 2019-2020

-To accommodate UP students who wish to apply for financial assistance, the Office of student Financial Assistance will open another batch of applications on the following dates:
+To accommodate UP Students who wish to apply for financial assistance the Office of Student Financial Assistance is opening applications on the ff dates:

 Students from the University of the Philippines (UP) come from all walks of life.
 Some of them may not be able to afford paying the full tuition and other expenses to complete their academic requirements in the University.